Adjunct Assistant Professor

 Tadzio Koelb.
 Times Literary Supplement.
 24 December 2010.
 P. 34.

 “A ‘Leperous Distilment’: Retranslating Polina Barskova’s Shakespearean Allusions.”
-Translation Review (accepted for publication).
+Translation Review 88 (forthcoming in April 2014).

 “Evgenii Evtushenko’s Civic-Minded Lyricism in ‘Babii Iar’.”
 Toronto Slavic Quarterly, no. 43 (Winter, 2013): 24-39.